tadast/lrug.github.io/index.md

 Just because we're in a pub doesn't mean you have to drink alcohol.
 If you do choose to drink alcohol we encourage you to explore the food menu and drink responsibly.

-Although the venue for this part of the meeting is a pub and therefore feels more informal be aware that the code of conduct still applies.
+Although the venue for this part of the meeting is a pub and therefore feels more informal, be aware that the code of conduct still applies.

 ## Sponsorship